Using Git, GitHub, and GitHub Classroom for Courses

 I record my grades and summary comments in the Excel spreadsheet shared with the TA.
 This allows me to see all of the comments and grades across all of the students to review for consistency (since there are usually common errors).

-Once all grading is complete, I can copy the grades and comments into each student’s Canvas assignment.
+Once all grading is complete, I copy the grades and comments from the spreadsheet into each student’s Canvas assignment, one-by-one, using Speed Grader.

 This section assumes you have completed a semester of teaching a course per the previous workflows.